-Yes, the Shure AONIC 50 are my favorite noise cancelling headphones yet.
+Yes, the Shure AONIC 50 are worth getting and stand as my favorite noise cancelling headphones yet.
 The headset merits its ~$400 price: sound quality is stellar right out of the gate and ANC performance is tough to beat.
 The Shure AONIC 50 is sure to serve you well for years to come and makes a strong case for viewing expensive headphones as an investment.

 Frequently Asked Questions

 The headphones slide forward a bit when looking down, but the effect is minimal.
 The headband material creates enough friction that it's unlikely to slide completely forward and down toward the forehead.

 Since the Shure Aonic 50 ear cups are more spaced apart than the Bose Noise Cancelling Headphones 700 ear cups, the clamping force should be lessened.
 What's comfortable for one listener may not be comfortable for another, though, as you could run into other issues with the Shure headset; for instance, Shure's headphones are 80g heavier than Bose's.
 This could create discomfort for some listeners, even though it didn't for Lily.